 - One vehicle per team on the course.
 DWD Vehicle Sign on the back and Park Pass on Front.

-- Detail drive instructions to each exchange point are provided.
+- Detail drive instructions are provided to each exchange point.

 - The routes are fairly direct and provide sufficient time to travel to the next exchange point.

 - It may not be the most direct route.
 It is designed to allow for responsive medical emergencies and time sensitive management of the race.
 It is also designed to minimize conflicts where runners cross.
 (Warning: The drive route will cross the course several times.)
 This will allow the runners to avoid your exhaust/insults and some danger.

 - We do understand that sometimes you may miss a turn because the stench in the vehicle gets intolerable and you have your head out the window and not on the map.